Kalinga War: Course of the war

 The war was completed in the eighth year of Ashoka's reign, according to his own Edicts of Ashoka, probably in 261 BCE.
 After a bloody battle for the throne following the death of his father, Ashoka was successful in conquering Kalinga – but the consequences of the savagery changed Ashoka's views on war and led him to pledge to never again wage a war of conquest.

 According to Megasthenes, the Greek historian at the court of Chandragupta Maurya, the ruler of Kalinga had a powerful army comprising infantry, cavalry and elephants.
 According to Indian archaeologist Dilip K. Chakrabarti, the Mauryan army marched to Kalinga via Sarguja, a route that was later followed by Samudragupta during his campaign against Kalinga.

 Aftermath

 Shanti Stupa, Dhauli hill is presumed to be the area where the Kalinga War was fought.

 Ashoka had seen the bloodshed and felt that he was the cause of the destruction.

-Beloved-of-the-Gods, King Priyadarsi (Ashoka) conquered the Kalingans eight years after his coronation.
+Beloved-of-the-Gods, King Priyadarsi (Asoka) conquered the Kalingans eight years after his coronation.
 One hundred and fifty thousand were deported, one hundred thousand were killed and many more died (from other causes).
 After the Kalingans had been conquered, Beloved-of-the-Gods came to feel a strong inclination towards the Dharma, a love for the Dharma and for instruction in Dharma.
 Now Beloved-of-the-Gods feels deep remorse for having conquered the Kalingans.